TimosPal/NNUE-Bitboard-Chess-Engine/README.md

 - late move pruning
 - static null move pruning
 - check extension

+# UCI
+The engine supports the basic UCI commands so it can be used inside GUI apps.

+- ucinewgame // Starts a new game (required by the protocol)
+- position fen [fen string] // Sets a [fen] position
+- position default // Sets the default position
+- go depth [n] // Searches for the best move with depth [n].
+- quit // Quits the program

+More info on the UCI protocol can be read here http://wbec-ridderkerk.nl/html/UCIProtocol.html

+# Fen strings

+ Fen strings describe a board state, whose turn it is, if en passant is available, castling rights, piece positions and half/full move counters.

+ Default fen string: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1

 # Dependencies
 This engine uses the NNUE-probe library as a submodule.
 Furthermore the model file is required.